karlhulme/piggle/README.md

 ## Types

 The type declarations are produced by the typescript compiler `tsc`.
-This configured via the `tsconfig.json` file.
-Output is written to the `/types` folder.
+This is configured via the `tsconfig.json` file.
+Output is written to the `/dist/types` folder.

 ```bash
 npm run types